ecmwf/climetlab/docs/reference/plotting.rst

 .. ['CoastPlotting', 'Coastlines', 'GridPlotting', 'LabelPlotting']

-The parameters relating to action routine PCOAST (C++ class Coastlines) enable users to control the plotting of coastlines and grid lines.
-This object will control the settings of the Map Grids.
-This object will control the settings of the Map Labels.
+This action controls the plotting of coastlines, rivers, cities and country boundaries, as well as the latitude/longitude grid lines.

 .. list-table::
    :header-rows: 1